 SanctionsAlert.com Sanctions Round Up

-The increasingly complex nature of sanctions programs has led to the need for qualified persons equipped with the knowledge to tackle the day-to-day compliance and operational duties brought on by the ever-changing rules that govern sanctions policy.
+The use of sanctions as an international regulatory and compliance tool has risen exponentially in recent times.
+The increasingly complex nature of these sanctions programs has led to the need for qualified persons equipped with the knowledge to tackle the day-to-day compliance and operational duties brought on by the ever-changing rules that govern sanctions policy.

 In order to gauge a real-life perspective of those in the business, SanctionsAlert.com has taken the time to ask sanctions professionals what they think is the best way of breaking into the sanctions field and how they see the future of the sanctions industry unfolding.

 OFAC Enforcement Actions: Trends and Analysis

 Preparing for a Regulatory Examination of Your Financial Institution’s OFAC Program